This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Denali National Park

-What to Look for in Denali: Grizzly bears, black bears, moose, caribou, wolves, Dall sheep, arctic ground squirrels, red squirrels, foxes, snowshoe hares, marmots, golden eagles, bald eagles.
+Wildlife in Denali: Look for grizzly bears, black bears, moose, caribou, wolves, Dall sheep, arctic ground squirrels, red squirrels, foxes, snowshoe hares, marmots, golden eagles, bald eagles.

 If you go to Alaska without going to Denali, you’re missing out on one of the things that makes Alaska so great.
 Not only is it a huge expanse of wilderness with plenty of hiking opportunities (and a fabulous view of the country’s tallest mountain), but it’s also the #1 recommendation for where to see wildlife in Alaska.